 ESP SEC "82 Custom"

-Used on: OutRun 2, "You Say Run" cover, and many more.
+Used on: Thrill of the Feel, OutRun 2, "You Say Run" cover, and many more.
 Primary lead/solo guitar alongside Roadrunner.Body: Alder

 Neck: Maple